juanees/StackGamer/README.md

 Add-Migration InitialCreate
 Update-Database
 ```
-If the database needs to be updated, the Migrations folder and the .db file must be deleted before.
+If the database needs to be updated, the Migrations folder could be deleted before.
 ## Configuration variables
 Copy example.appsettings.json and rename it to appsettings.json.